 For much of human history, most people have lived under authoritarian regimes.
 From the princes of the Renaissance to the totalitarian tyrants of the twentieth century, this course uses some of the most famous, feared, and feted world leaders of the last 500 years as a guide through world history.
 We will ask questions about how they came to power, how they kept it, and what life was like under their rule.
 At the same time, we will also consider the roles played by the various revolutionaries, politicians, and average citizens who challenged their authority.

-POL 373.
-Politics of Development in Appalachia.
-(3 Credits) A. Cross listed as APP 373.
+POL 373 Politics of Development in Appalachia.
+(3) A. Cross listed as APP 373.
 Prerequisite: ENG 102, 105 (B), or HON 102This course examines community and economic development in the Appalachian region with special emphasis on Kentucky.
 Focus will be on the political, economic and social aspects affecting development.
 Credit will not be awarded to students who have credit for APP 373.